 If you pick ten people here, nine out of them would surely be Roman Catholics.
 The reason being, the religion of Seychelles covers more than 70% of the population which includes around 70,000 people.
-The first human settlers were the French who brought with themselves the Catholic faith.
+The first human settlers were the French who brought with them the Catholic faith.
 It was in 1852 when it was formally instituted as Apostolic Prefecture of Seychelles.
 Since then, it has remained bishopric.
 Even the diocese was officially given the name of Diocese of Port Victoria in July 1892.

 After Christianity, with 2.4% of the total population, Hinduism is the most practised religion in Seychelles.
 By 1901, there were around 332 Hindu families out of 19,237 families.
 The society even consisted of 3,500 people who have Tamil as their speaking language.
 With the development of Hindu Kovil Sangam in 1984 and Navasakti Vinayagar Temple in 1992, Hinduism observed a boom in its followers.

-Coming to the Arulmigu Navasakti Vinayagar Temple, it is the first and only temple in Seychelles.
+The Arulmigu Navasakti Vinayagar Temple, it is the first and only temple in Seychelles.
 In 1999, Lord Ganesha was elevated to the position of prime deity.
 Icons of Nadarajah, Murugan, Durga, Chandekeswarar, Sreenivasa Perumal, and Bhairawa can also be spotted here.

-Consuming 1.1% of the total population are Muslims in Seychelles.
-Islam here was brought into by Muslim sea merchants even before the discovery of tropical island nation.
-However, due to lack of permanent inhabitants, the toll of French took over, and today the amount of Muslims in the island nation has dropped to roughly 900 people.
+Consisting 1.1% of the total population are Muslims in Seychelles.
+Islam here was brought in by Muslim sea merchants even before the discovery of the tropical island nation.
+However, due to the lack of permanent inhabitants, the toll of the French took over, and today the amount of Muslims in the island nation has dropped to roughly 900 people.